-How to insert or remove line breaks from SQL Server text columns and variables?
+How to manage line breaks inside SQL Server text columns and variables?

-Tutorial to insert or remove line breaks from SQL Server strings stored in NVARCHAR columns or variables.
+Tutorial to insert or remove line breaks from SQL Server strings stored in NVARCHAR columns or T-SQL variables.
 For example, when exporting a the text to an excel file and some lines are split in two different parts.
 But with SSMS queries, if you select data containing carriage return or new lines, then the screen displays the full content of the line.

 After a copy and paste into the SQL Server Editor or in your favourite text editor like Notepad++.
 You might see line breaks there.
 Same use case after the integration of CSV files into SQL Server using SSIS for example.
 Indeed, depending on the size of the source, it can be tricky to sort all out and identify the error lines in detail.

 Table of Contents